clintberry/clintberry.com/content/blog/_Draft-raising-money-for-weave.md

 - Running out of money... time to beg
 - Raised money from rich uncle (and his kids)
 - No henry schein deal and fallout.
 "You're a liar!"
 "Our pockets are deeper than yours..."
-- Meeting individually to make sure people were on his side
+- Meeting individually with people at Noah's Ark (to make sure people were on his side)

 Almost Dead #2
 - Hiring an investor is the worst